Welcome to the Year 6 class page from Mr Minett, Mrs Celikay Mrs Carey.

 All children will begin the year as prefects.
-As long as children continue to demonstrate the six criteria (that they have decided upon together) they will remain prefects throughout they year.
-The main criteria is simply to take responsibility: we do not expect anyone to be perfect but we do expect everyone to be capable to trying to be the best person they can, even when things do go wrong.
+As long as children continue to demonstrate the six Rs they will remain prefects throughout they year.
+We do not expect anyone to be perfect but we do expect everyone to be capable to trying to be the best person they can, even when things do go wrong.
 Throughout the year (and especially in the summer term) there will be rewards for prefects to thank them for being such positive role models throughout their time in Year 6.

-On a Thursday and Friday Year 6 will be taught by Mrs Hannon.
+On a Wednesday Year 6 will be taught by Mrs Carey.
 This is to allow me to have PPA (planning, preparation and assessment) and leadership release time, as well as giving the children experience of working with different adults within the school week.

 Our scheduled PE days are on a Monday and Wednesday.
-This term Year 6 will be Swimming each Wednesday for the first term.
 Children are required to come to school dressed in their school allocated PE kit on our PE days.